frdfsnlght/NASOdyssey/docs/index.md

 : Install the M.2 SATA expander in the M.2 slot farthest from the built in SATA port.
 The built in SATA port will end up being /dev/sda.
 The SATA port on the expander closest to the built in port will be /dev/sdb, and the last port will be /dev/sdc.
 With a dab of CA clue, glue the PowerButton into the power button on the back of the mainboard.
 Don't put any glue on the center-back of the button because you don't want it to stick the LED inside the power button.
+Also, don't forget to plug the included battery into the "RTC" header near the center of the mainboard.
+Without the battery, CMOS settings and time won't be saved if you pull the power plug.
+You won't see the battery in the pictures because I forgot to plug it in during initial assembly.

 <a href="assembly-08.jpg"><img src="assembly-08.jpg" alt="Image of assembly 8" width="40%"/></a>